Help! My dog is hyper!

-It's a big problem, and can be the cause of dogs ending up in rescue, but, there are ways to help your dog to learn to relax.
+It's a big problem and can be the cause of dogs ending up in rescue, but there are ways to help your dog learn to relax.

 Are they physically healthy?
-Dogs are expert at hiding pain and this can cause struggles with relaxing, noise sensitivity and over reaction to stimuli.
-Hyperactivity can also be associated with underlying medical conditions such as hyperthyroidism, liver dysfunction and some neurological conditions.
+Dogs are experts at hiding pain, and this can cause struggles with relaxing, noise sensitivity, and overreaction to stimulation.
+Hyperactivity can also be associated with underlying medical conditions such as hyperthyroidism, liver dysfunction, and some neurological conditions.

 Exercise

-Are they getting enough physical exercise in relation to their breed/age/overall health - a year old border collie is going to need more exercise than a 9 year old pug
+Are they getting enough physical exercise for their breed/age/overall health?
+A one-year-old border collie is going to need more exercise than a 9-year-old pug.

-Contrary to popular belief more exercise is rarely the answer, you just create an athlete that will keep on going., which is great if your planning to run a marathon, not so great if you just want a dog who is able to potter around settle down when needed.
+Contrary to popular belief, more exercise is rarely the answer; you just create an athlete that will keep on going, which is great if you're planning to run a marathon, but not so great if you just want a dog who is able to potter around and settle down when needed.

 Enrichment